ZTL-UwU/waveforge/README.md

 Waveforge is a 2D platformer where the player needs to manipulate water waves (and other physical phenomena) to somehow move a rubber duck to the checkpoint in a pixel emulated world with physics simulation (of it's own style, not always realistic though).

-For more details about the game physics system, please refer to [Physics System](docs/physics-system.md).
+For more details about the game physics system, please refer to [Physics System Documentation](docs/physics-system.md).

 ## Current status